-Organizing your wine cellar is definitely a personal process.
+Organizing your wine cellar is a personal process.

-However, there are many methods wine enthusiasts have proven to prefer over time, which you may like to consider when coordinating your own wine arrangement.
+However, there are systems that wine enthusiasts have proven to prefer over time.
+Consider the following options when organizing your own wine arrangement.

-In order to get the most efficiency out of your wine selection, while retaining a quality presentation, consider these five ideas below.
+In order to get the most efficiency out of your wine collection, while retaining a quality presentation, consider these five ideas below.

 1. By varietal.

 A safe and secure approach to organizing your wine collection, is to set them up by varietal.
-Grouping your wine by differentiating the Chardonnays from the Gewürztraminers, especially if you have a larger collection, is a good first option.
-This is due to many wines being clearly marked on their front labels, which makes it easier for the organizer and for you as the consumer.
+Grouping your wine by differentiating the Chardonnays from the Gewürztraminers, especially if you have a larger collection, is a good solid option.
+This is due to most wines being clearly marked on their front labels, which makes it easier for the organizer and you as the consumer.

 2. By region.

 Organizing your wine cellar by region, will uncover the countries or provinces you have unknowingly curated most of your selection from.
 Incorporating this process could also prompt more exploration into the regions where you have less, giving reason to travel abroad and discover new varieties around the world.

 As a Wine Collector, you’ve probably opened an older library wine by accident.
 To avoid this from happening, organize your wine cellar by age and organize the dinner or weekend choices in an easier place to reach, while the old wines sit further out of reach.
 Jane from decanter.com suggests to arrange your wine from oldest (close to the ground) to youngest (higher off the ground), can make a difference in terms of keeping old wines cooler.